mlswg/mls-protocol/draft-barnes-mls-protocol.md

 An MLS handshake message encapsulates a specific message that accomplishes a change to the group state.
-It also includes two other important features: a GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself; it also provides a signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.
+It also includes two other important features:

+* A GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself

+* A signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.

 Before considering a handshake message valid, the recipient MUST verify both that the signature is valid, the Merkle